 However, the downside comes in usability and support.
 For example, the Glacier Protocol was designed to serve a similar niche to Casa.
 But in initial testing Glacier took 8 hours to setup and 4 hours to withdraw coins.
 Even if practice can reduce this time, it still will require time on the order of hours for each transaction.
 Glacier involves hundreds of dollars worth of equipment, a complicated process that involves modifying laptop hardware, using the command line interface, and installing operating systems, with no reliable support in case something goes wrong.

 The Casa system was inspired by the Glacier Protocol.
 We aim to provide a similar level of high security designed for users with large bitcoin balances.
-But interacting with Casa App to set up a wallet or to make a transaction takes minutes instead of hours and requires the level of expertise of any normal computer user.
+But interacting with the Casa app to set up a wallet or to make a transaction takes minutes instead of hours and requires the level of expertise of any normal computer user.
 If something goes wrong, Casa offers 24/7 dedicated support while a DIY solution is reliant upon community support forums and channels that are strictly voluntary and offer no guaranteed level of service.

 We do need to collect some data on the user to take payment, ship products, and contact them for support.
 But we are careful to collect the smallest amount of data possible to provide our customers with our services, as outlined in our Privacy and Data Protection Policy.
 For example, we collect shipping information to ship hardware to our customers, but we delete it after the shipment is made.
 We also silo customer data internally, so that employees only have access to customer data directly related to their function.

 It is possible to use Casa pseudonymously.
 Since we offer a non-custodial service, we are not subject to AML-KYC requirements.
 In fact, we try to know as little as possible about our customers.
 That’s because holding more customer data increases the risk of attack on our company directly.
 Additionally, holding more customer data dramatically increases the size of liability in the event of a direct hack or data leak.